17.2 – Relationship between the slope and the correlation

 As you might suspect, there is a mathematical relationship between the product moment correlation, r, and the regression slope, b1.
 We haven’t spent much time explaining the equations presented in this text, but correlation and linear regression are such important tools it’s worth a closer look.

-Recall the equation of the correlation is
+Recall from our discussion in Chapter 16.1, the equation of the correlation is

 \begin{align*} r_{XY}=\frac{\left (X-\bar{X} \right )\left (Y-\bar{Y} \right )}{\left (n-1 \right )s_{X} s_{Y}} \end{align*}